Mobile - API Documentation and Samples

 The ‘PenAccessClientApp’ sample application is built on top of the Pen Access Framework.
 This Framework exposes a public Java API enabling pen access.
 There are classes for pen management and events to listen for device connection and disconnection.

-How to develop your application for the Pen Access Framework is described in the API Reference for the respective Android or BlackBerry platform.
-There you will find a getting started guide and API overview.
+How to develop your application for the Pen Access Framework is described in the API reference for the Android platform.
 The API reference is found in the 'Documentation' directory in the installation folder.
 Open index.html to get to the main entry level.
-From there you will find a getting started guide, descriptions about classes and interfaces etc.
+From there you will find a 'Getting Started' guide, descriptions about classes and interfaces, etc.

-The following provide instructions on how to import the Android sample application into your Eclipse IDE.
-The instructions are identical for BlackBerry, other than you’re using the BlackBerry Eclipse IDE.
+The following provides instructions on how to import the Android sample application into your Eclipse IDE:

 - File > Import…